lixenwraith/logwisp-obsolete/README.md

+** This program went through a major restructuring and dependency change, the update can be found at: https://github.com/lixenwraith/logwisp **

 # LogWisp

 LogWisp is a lightweight log streaming and viewing system written in Go.
 It provides real-time log monitoring capabilities with a focus on reliability and simplicity.